 GRADUATE FIRST follows the choices of group of young graduates in a rural French village as they prepare to embark upon their adult lives.
 Maurice Pialat directs.
 Starring Sabine Haudepin and Philippe Marlaud.

-THE POINT tells the story of Oblio, a round-headed boy living in the land of 'Point,' where everything and everybody has one.
+The story of Oblio, a round-headed boy living in the land of 'Point,' where everything and everybody has one.
 Oblio, along with his trusty dog, Arrow, is banished to the Pointless Forest.
-Directed by Academy Award-winner Fred Wolf.
-Narrated by Ringo Starr and includes songs written and sung by Grammy Award-winner Harry Nilsson.
+The tale is narrated by Ringo Starr and includes songs written and sung by Grammy Award-winner Harry Nilsson.